Rev. Margaret Minnicks is an ordained Bible teacher. She writes many articles that are Bible lessons.

 The combination of green pastures and still waters portrays God’s refreshing care for His own.

 “He restoreth my soul, He leadeth me in the paths of righteousness for His name’s sake.”

-This is A Testimony of Sovereignty.
+This is a Testimony of Sovereignty.
 Sheep are not very smart.
 They have a predictable inclination to lose their way.
-They can be in a pasture with plenty of grass and adequate water and still wander aimlessly until they have nothing to eat or drink.
+They can be in a pasture with plenty of grass and still wander aimlessly until they have nothing to eat or drink.
 Once lost, they can’t find their way back.
 Many animals seem to have inborn compasses.
 However, that is not so with sheep.
 Once lost, the shepherds must go and find them.

 Even after the shepherd had restored the sheep, he is not finished.
 Since sheep have poor eyesight, they must stay close to the shepherd so they can observe him and listen so they can obey him.
-Sheep cannot see more than fifteen yards ahead of them, so they need to be led in the right path.
+Sheep cannot see more than fifteen yards ahead, so they need to be led in the right path.